Riveranda/Ai-FlappyBird/README.md

 > physics and feel of the original game.
 From there it was time to implement our neural netowrk.
 >
 > # NEATS</br>
-> The NEATS neural network was implemented using generational learning and the
+> The NEATS neural network was implemented using generational learning.</br>
+> Only the best members of each generation are chosen to go on.
+Birds are rewarded for reaching</br>
+> further in the level, and receive a huge boost to their fitness when they pass through a pipe.</br>
+>
 >